Rustam64/SmartMobility/CLI TOOLS/README.md

 This command outputs request and response arguments of 'Spawn' as can be seen in image chapter 5.3 'ros2 interface show turtlesim/srv/Spawn'

-To manually call the empty service as can be seen in image chapter 5.4 'ros2 service call /spawn turtlesim/srv/Spawn "{x: 2, y: 2, theta: 0.2, name: ''}"'
+To manually call empty service as can be seen in image chapter 5.4 'ros2 service call /spawn turtlesim/srv/Spawn "{x: 2, y: 2, theta: 0.2, name: ''}"'